Submissions

 1. Research Article: Full-length report of original scientific data collected by the author(s), including experimental research on teaching.

-2. Research Letter: Concise report of original research.
+2. Research Letter: Concise report on original research.

-1. Systematic Review: Critical literature review using systematic methods, with or without meta-analysis.
+1. Systematic or Scoping Review: Critical literature review using systematic methods, with or without meta-analysis.

 2. Narrative Review: Up-to-date review for practitioners on a topic of general common interest.